“I’m crying because I feel gross! I feel so ugly!”

 Disliking your body will interfere with your sexual comfort and satisfaction.
-Research has found that the worse a woman’s body image is, the more likely she is to avoid sexual situations and, when in them, be more hesitant to tell A partner what she wants.
-On a positive side, research has found that the more I woman likes her body, the more she initiates sex the more sex she has, and the more orgasms she enjoys.
+Research has found that the worse a woman’s body image is, the more likely she is to avoid sexual situations and, when in them, be more hesitant to tell her partner what she wants.
+On a positive side, research has found that the more a woman likes her body, the more she initiates sex, the more sex she has, and the more orgasms she enjoys.

 My favourite strategy to help ..